Back to all posts

 So, how do you know when the time is right?
 It comes down to a combination of general timelines, specific physical signs, and a clear understanding of the risks.
 This isn’t something to guess at.
 Before you begin any kind of self-massage, and especially before booking a professional therapeutic massage, you need to be certain your body is ready.
 Think of this as the preparation phase—getting the green light from your body ensures that massage will be a healing, helpful part of your recovery.
 We’ll walk through exactly what to look for and when to get started so you can feel confident in your next steps.

-The Right Timing After Injury or Surgery
+Timing Your First Massage After Injury or Surgery

 Patience is your best friend in the early stages of healing.
 As a general rule, you should wait until your wound is fully closed before you even think about massaging it.
 Most medical professionals recommend waiting about two to three weeks after surgery or injury to begin.
 This gives your skin the time it needs to knit back together and build a solid foundation.
 Remember, this is a guideline, not a hard-and-fast rule.
 Every body heals at its own pace, and your doctor or surgeon can give you the most accurate timeline for your specific situation.
 Following their expert advice is the safest first step.